HerrSchtevie/Journals-of-Jyggalag/README.md

 ## 📋 Features

-- **NGVO-Based Visuals:**
-  Built on top of NGVO (credit to Biggie Boss), this list features full ENB and parallax support, customized weather systems, lighting enhancements, and stability patches for a consistently cinematic experience across all regions.
+- **Four Unique Profiles Included:**
+  JOJ v3.0 offers four distinct profiles tailored to your preferred experience:
+  - **Lord's Vision** – Full graphics and NSFW content
+  - **Performance** – Same content as Lord’s Vision with optimized graphics for lower-end PCs
+  - **Reserved Vision** – High graphics with more immersive followers, armors, and clothing (immersion focused)
+  - **Reserved Performance** – Combines immersive content with performance-friendly settings

 - **Quest Mods:**
-  JOJ v2.0 includes a massive lineup of lore-rich, fully patched quests that expand Skyrim’s world with new factions, dungeons, and narratives.
+  JOJ v3.0 includes a massive lineup of lore-rich, fully patched quests that expand Skyrim’s world with new factions, dungeons, and narratives.
 Major entries include:
   Legacy of the Dragonborn, The Forgotten City, VIGILANT, Project AHO, Wyrmstooth, Glenmoril, Unslaad, Carved Brink, The Tools of Kagrenac, The Gray Cowl of Nocturnal, Sirenroot, Olenveld, DaCoda, Moon and Star, Legends of Aetherium, Heart of the Reach, Ascend, Sleepwalking into a Nightmare — and many more.

+- **Combat:**
+  Features custom stances inspired by WoLong, For Honor, and Elden Ring movesets, full BFCO integration, and a suite of enemy balance and difficulty tweaks.
+The combat system supports a challenging but fair experience where any playstyle is viable—battlemage, stealth archer, heavy melee, dual wield, and more.

 - **City and World Overhauls:**
   Fully integrated combinations of JK’s Skyrim, Cities of the North, and The Great Cities series — all patched for terrain, navmesh, AI paths, and visual consistency.